Sister/Charge Nurse Oncology

-This is a full time role working 37.5hrs per week to work Monday – Friday with a variety of shift patterns depending on clinical need.
+This is a full time role working 37.5hrs per week on internal rotation to include days, nights and weekends.

-The attractive and competitive salary for this role is between £40401 - £48403 (dependent upon skills and experience.
+The attractive and competitive salary for this role is between £36,910 – £40,889 (dependent upon skills and experience) plus 9% enhancement.

 Reward & recognition – We reward your commitment in delivering the highest standard of care with generous and competitive benefits such as our contribution pension scheme, private medical insurance, annual salary review, 247.5hrs holiday each year; with the option to buy and sell.
 We invest in your career development with clear career pathways and access to further education.
 We can also offer you support with relocation if you are living outside of London or the UK; subject to terms and conditions.